mkao006/mkao006.github.io/_posts/2016-07-11-is-my-favourite-novel-serie-going-to-be-discontinued.md

 ---
 layout: post
-title:  "Is My Favourite Novel Serie going to be discontinued?"
+title:  "Is My Favourite Novel Serie to be discontinued?"
-categories: [jekyll, rstats]
-tags: [knitr, servr, httpuv, websocket]
+tags: [R, xml, web scrapping]
 ---

 Due to the change in the publishing industry in China, modern writters generally have to establish themselve by publishing their novel online and gain sufficient reputation before a publishing company approach and offers a contract.

 Simliar to celebrities, the writters are encourage to publish their work on a daily basis to engage with their readers.
 Often 2 to 3 chapters are posted a day, and sometimes even more if a fan donates a generous amount.

 I have been following this particular novel for several years, however, recently I found the update to be much slower than before.
 There has been discussions on the possibility that the series may be discontinued due to the high level of stress.

 So I decided to investigate the case, and hope not to find evidence that my favourite series is going to be discontinued.

 To do this, I scrapped the web page and extracted the time stamp of each post.
 Then investigate the duration between sequetial posts to see if there is any changes in the pattern.

 Let's load the required libraries and define some helper functions.